askedrelic/comcast-bw/README.markdown

 Now, you can setup a cronjob and get daily or weekly stats emailed to you.

-##
+##History
-History: As of sometime mid 2012, Comcast appears to have stopped limiting bandwidth usage, see http://www.engadget.com/2012/05/17/comcast-rethinks-bandwidth-caps-trials-two-new-policies-that-in/
+* mid 2012, Comcast appears to have stopped limiting bandwidth usage, see [here](http://www.engadget.com/2012/05/17/comcast-rethinks-bandwidth-caps-trials-two-new-policies-that-in/).

-There appears to be a "Note:enforcement of the 250GB data consumption threshold is currently suspended" on my page, so you probably don't need to worry about your bandwidth usage anymore.
+  If you have a note on your bandwidth page: "enforcement of the 250GB data consumption threshold is currently suspended," you probably don't need to worry about your bandwidth usage anymore.

 ##Requirements